 Alternatively, a consumer’s utility is maximized when the marginal utility per amount on a product is equal to the marginal utility per amount spent on any other product.
 It can be written mathematically as:

 Mux = Muv = Muz Px Py Pz

-While Mux, Muy and Muz represent the marginal utilities of products x,y,z; Px, Py, Pz represent their prices respectively.
+While Mux, Muy and Muz represent the marginal utilities of products x,y, and z; Px, Py, and Pz represent their prices respectively.
 In the case of one commodity, a consumer will maximise his utility when Mu of that commodity equals the price of the commodity, e.g. Mux = Px